The Shop on Main Street: Score

 The score was composed by Zdenek Liska.
 It incorporates traditional brass band style music that would have been common in Czechoslovakia during the 1940s.
 The soundtrack was released on record in the US—the first Czechoslovak movie soundtrack to see such a release.

+Critical response

+Critics at the time praised the film for its profound exploration of the human psyche in the face of dire circumstances.
+"The Shop on Main Street" was particularly lauded for its ability to navigate the delicate balance between humor and tragedy, often using dark humor to highlight the absurdity of the situation.